 To make the poke dish very flavorful I like to pickle some vegetables.

 The tart vegetables are a delicious contrast to the soy sauce.
 To pickle the vegetables, thinly slice (I use a mandolin, but you could also use a knife to thinly slice if you do not have a mandolin) the cucumber, radish and carrots.
 Heat up white vinegar with a teaspoon of salt and pour over the veggies.
+White vinegar & salt are the basic ingredients for quick pickling but you can use red wine vinegar, add pepper and herbs for flavor.
+Some use sugar to pickle, but I skip it.
 You can quickly pickle for 15 minutes or so (the longer the better) but overnight pickled vegetables is best for flavor.
 I pickle a bunch at a time so they are just always in fridge, but if I do not have any on hand and need them for a recipe, I let them sit while I prepare everything else.

 I also chose to use rainbow carrots (found in the organic produce section at Safeway) because the bright colors make the food look even yummier.
 Rainbow, colorful food is one of my “tricks” to get the kids to eat healthy.
 Pretty looking food is not just a trick for children- you eat with your eyes first, so visual presentation is great for everyone!